jorge-imperial/mongo_ftdc/README.md

       ```

  2. Install Python libraries to build binaries.
 Create a virtual environment to make your life easier.

       ```
       python3 -m venv venv
       source venv/bin/activate
       pip install .
       ```

     You will now have built and installed in your virtual environment.
+If you need to rebuild, please remove the _skbuild_ directory and its contents between build runs.

-Alternatively, you can use setup.py directly, but for that you will need to manually install the required libraries by running
+Alternatively, you can use setup.py directly, but for that you will need to manually install the required libraries into your virtual environment by running

-     ```
+     cd mongo_ftdc
-     pip install -r requirements
+     pip install -r requirements.txt
-     ```

 After which you can create a source distribution or a binary wheel:
-     ```

      python3 setup.py sdist
      python3 setup.py bdist_wheel

-     ```
+These will reside in the _dist_ directory.

 **Building on Windows**